PipedreamHQ/pipedream/components/api4ai/actions/image-anonymization/README.md

-# ⭐️ Image Anonymization
+# Overview

-High-Accuracy solution for automatic detection and blurring of sensitive areas in images.
+⭐️ **Image Anonymization** – is a high-Accuracy solution for automatic detection and blurring of sensitive areas in images.
 Cloud-based Image Anonymization API detects and blurs faces and license plates in photos, ensuring sensitive information remains unrecognizable for secure privacy protection.

 ![image-anonymization](https://storage.googleapis.com/api4ai-static/rapidapi/img_anonymization_0.gif)

-# 🤖 Demo
+## 🤖 Demo

 Discover the Image Anonymization Web demo for free and get a feel for its capabilities before diving deeper.
 No registration is required: https://api4.ai/apis/image-anonymization/#demo-wrapper

-# 🚀 Getting started
+# Getting started

-## Subscribe and get API key
+## 🚀 Subscribe and get API key

 To use Image Anonymization, start at [RapidAPI](https://rapidapi.com/), a well-known API hub.
 Register, subscribe to begin, and obtain an API key: